 GO TO VET SCHOOL

 Getting into vet school isn't easy, but you may increase your chances by following some best practices.
 (Read Learn How to Get Into Vet School.)

 All aspiring veterinarians must pass the North American Veterinary Licensing Exam issued by the International Council for Veterinary Assessment.
 Those specializing in internal medicine must also pass The Academy for Internal Medicine for Veterinarian Technician certification exam.

 Organizations such as the American Veterinary Medical Association offer online job boards for people pursuing veterinary medicine.

 Comparing Similar Jobs

-People who are interested in becoming [job name] may also consider other careers with these median salaries:
+People who are interested in becoming internal medicine veterinarians may also consider other careers with these median salaries: